pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 how a VNFFGD is defined.

-VNFFG can be instantiated from VNFFGD or directly from VNFFGD template by separate Tacker commands.
+VNFFG can be instantiated from VNFFGD or directly from VNFFGD template by separate Apmec commands.
 This action will build the chain and classifier necessary to realize the VNFFG.

 Prerequisites